 We recommend you document all your considerations and conclusions, so you’ll be able to demonstrate your compliance to data protection authorities, if necessary.

-(This section only applies to you if you’re a US (or third country) based data processor with customers in the EEA (EU member states + the EEA countries))
+(This section only applies to you if you’re a US (or third country) based processor with customers in the EEA (EU member states + the EEA countries))

 First and foremost, you need to determine if 50 U.S. Code § 1881a and/or Executive Order 12333 apply to you.
 We recommend you involve reputable, legal counsel for this assessment.
 It can become very costly to rely on incorrect advice.